Falmouth-Games-Academy/comp140-api-hacking/README.md

 # COMP140 - API Hacking

+## Installation Instructions
+To add the mod to Skyrim, simply copy the "Data" folder in this repository into your Skyrim folder.
+All the correct files should end up in the right places.
+Then activate the mod with a mod manager for Skyrim.

 ## Proposal

 Skyrim is a game where you can procrastinate about doing quests, ending up with a backlog hundreds of quests in your journal...
 This plugin will give the player an extra incentive to get those quests done!
 Essentially, gamifying a game mechanic of a game using an app that gamifies real life...! o.O